boutroslab/Supp_Schubert_2021/README.md

 _The paper this repository relates to is currently under preparation._

 This directory contains scripts and files supporting the publication:
-Schubert et. al.: Super-resolution microscopy localizes endogenous Dvl2 to Wnt signaling-responsive biomolecular condensates, _Journal_TBA_
+Schubert et. al.: Super-resolution microscopy localizes endogenous Dvl2 to Wnt signaling-responsive biomolecular condensates, _Journal_TBA_.
 Specifically, to reproduce Figures 4F, 4G, and S8 and the example image analysis used to quantify condensates.
 ## Abstract